 QuotaExceededError exception which should be handled by using a

-The data that's stored by using other web technologies, such as IndexedDB, Cache API, or Origin-Private File System Access API, is managed by a storage management system that's specific to each browser.
+The data that's stored by using other web technologies, such as IndexedDB, Cache API, or File System API (which defines the Origin Private File System), is managed by a storage management system that's specific to each browser.

 This system regulates all of the data that an origin stores using these APIs.